Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTS 250 512MB should be just a bit (approximately 18%) faster with regards to AF than the Radeon R7 250X. (explain)
+Texel RateThe GeForce GTS 250 512MB will be a bit (more or less 18%) more effective at anisotropic filtering than the Radeon R7 250X. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R7 250X is superior to the GeForce GTS 250 512MB, by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon R7 250X is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison